Vagabottos/Rootlog/Rootlog_V2.md

 * `#sabo$->/#boatE$->` *The current player activates Saboteurs to discard the Eyrie's Boat Builders.*
 * `R#O->/Pw10->/w->10` *The Riverfolk activate Propaganda Bureau to convert a Corvid warrior.*
 * `XE8/V++/(2w+2Ew)2->` *The Eyrie enlist the Arbiter Vagabond to help them defend.*
+* `#bankO->/w->$` *The Riverfolk use Export to gain a warrior in Payments.
+Note: Don't use the "craft" notation in this case, since the card isn't added to Crafted Improvements and the item isn't added to the faction board.*
 * `%r->e/CXO12/(2Cw+3Ow)12->/$_O+$_C->h/++3` *The Vagrant Vagabond instigates a battle between the Marquise and the Riverfolk.*
 * `#^P/?Pt3^t_e/#C->P` *The Marquise guesses the Corvids' plot (incorrectly, oh well) using Exposure.*
 * `XC9/R#C->/2Cw9->2/(2w+Cb_s)9->/++` *The Marquise uses Field Hospitals after being attacked.*